Mrs. Robin

 “What is the matter?” asked Mrs. Robin, looking over the edge of the nest and putting her wing over her baby’s eyes.
 “Oh dear!
 It is that blasted cat!”

-Mrs. Robin has had several run-ins with an orange and white neighbourhood cat over the past few weeks.
-The cat was always harmless but not on this particular occasion.
-This time, the cat had climbed up the tree and was just one branch away from the rest.
+Mrs. Robin had had several run-ins with an orange and white neighbourhood cat over the past few weeks.
+The cat had always been harmless, but not on this particular occasion.
+This time, the cat had climbed up the tree and was just one branch away from the nest.

 “Little ones,” said Mrs. Robin to her babies.
 “Stay in the middle of the nest and whatever you do, do not look down.”

-Mrs. Robin would not subject her babies to any form of danger.
+She did not want to subject her babies to any form of danger.
 She was already frightened by the cat and she didn’t want her children to be frightened either.

 Once her babies were all cuddled up in the middle of the nest, Mrs. Robin went down the tree, close to where the cat was sitting.